-Four William & Mary economists (including me) prepared online learning modules for you.
-Your homework will include working through these modules and taking a quiz after each one.
-The modules are interactive, hopefully interesting, and maybe even fun.
+Four William & Mary economists (including me) prepared online lessons for you.
+Your homework will include working through those lessons and taking a quiz at the end of each one.
+The online lessons are interactive, hopefully interesting, and maybe even fun.
 They help you discover economic concepts before we talk about them in class.
 So this isn't just online regurgitation homework: it's a learning opportunity.